Freezman31/DriveExplorer/README.md

-# BackupTool
+# DriveExplorer

-A simple project (WIP) made with flutter and rust
+A simple project (yet) made with Flutter, with the objective to create another google driver desktop explorer